GSA/cto-website/README.md

 # Tech at GSA website

-This is the website for the GSA Office of the Chief Technology Officer.
+This website is for the GSA Office of the Chief Technology Officer.

 ## Architecture